Legal purge in Norway after World War II: Culpable acts during the occupation

 In autumn 1940 the Nazi-supporting Norwegian fascist party, Nasjonal Samling, was declared as the only legal political organization in Norway.
 Its claim to be the government was based on the premise that the pre-war leadership had abdicated its responsibilities by leaving Norway.
 As Nasjonal Samling had taken the responsible course by assuming the mantle of power, it was therefore the legal administration.
 However it never achieved any level of support justifying its claim to be the legitimate Norwegian government.

 This was the view taken in London by Norway's government-in-exile.
 It saw the Nazi Party and its Third Reich to be the "enemy of war".
 Anything that aided or encouraged the German occupation of Norway was to be considered in principle an act of treason; this included membership of Nasjonal Samling.
 Norway's exiled government also considered it to be a criminal act to assist the Nazi regime through economic support and commercial activities.

-Norwegians who had volunteered for military service with the Wehrmacht, and especially Germanic-SS were subject to criminal prosecution after the war.
+Norwegians who had volunteered for military service with the Wehrmacht or, especially, the Germanic-SS were subject to criminal prosecution after the war.
 Police officers who worked with the RSHA in the Statspolitiet (Norwegian Secret State Police) or joined the Gestapo faced charges relating to war crimes, torture, executions, and the mistreatment of prisoners.